Kentucky Highlights

 Tobacco use remains the leading cause of preventable death and disease in the United States and in Kentucky.
 To address this enormous toll, the American Lung Association calls for the following actions to be taken by Kentucky's elected officials:

-- Increase funding for the state tobacco prevention and cessation program to $4 million, allocate Juul settlement funds program and ensure funding is spent according to the Centers for Disease Control and Prevention best practices; and
+- Increase funding for the state tobacco prevention and cessation program to $4 million and ensure funding is spent according to Centers for Disease Control and Prevention Best Practices;

 - Support and defend local comprehensive smokefree laws, including e-cigarettes.

-As the legislature begins its work in 2025, the American Lung Association will leverage increased awareness and education among lawmakers from HB 11 as well as the award-winning youth-led education program to push for more policies to prevent and reduce tobacco use.
+As the legislature begins its work in 2026, the American Lung Association will continue its collaboration with partner organizations, Kentucky's youth-led education program and the media to push for more policies to prevent and reduce tobacco use.

 Kentucky Facts |